unRob/rob.mx/src/cv/src/cv/en.md

 ---

 Sharing knowledge is very important to me, within and outside the office space.
 I'm grateful to have helped grow a [Javascript community in Mexico City](http://www.meetup.com/eventloop), where I developed a knack for [telling stories](https://speakerdeck.com/unrob).
 I've lead courses for [Women Who Code DF](https://www.meetup.com/Women-Who-Code-Mexico-City/) and imparted summer classes for kids at [Christel House Mexico](http://mx.christelhouse.org).
 Through the years, I've mentored a handful of folks who have made blooming careers in tech for themselves.
+I strive to collaborate with folks from other disciplines; their work has been exhibited at places like the [Anahuacalli Museum](https://www.instagram.com/p/CiyP1XorkC5/) or the [Universität der Künste](https://thirdspacewalk.mirjana-mitrovic.de/la-eterna-primavera/).